 Not only can texting and driving lead to injuries and death, but it can also lead to prison time if a driver is found guilty of texting involving a homicide.
 After students were addressed by several people including a police officer, they were given the opportunity to take a pledge to NOT text while driving.

-Our Fulton County accident attorneys at the Law Offices of Shane Smith are glad these students took the pledge and encourage more people to do the same.
+Our Fulton County accident attorneys at Shane Smith Law are glad these students took the pledge and encourage more people to do the same.
 Sadly, texting and driving has led to many Roswell car crashes each year.